MohamedAIsmail/Radiology-Website/README.md

 ### Run The project

-You need to install Flask and SQL on your computer to be able to run the project.
+You need to install Flask and mySQL on your computer to be able to run the project.

 ## Team